GloriaColmenares/Flexibility-and-welfare/README.md

 7. Generate panel data for python pypblp - start/stop2 lines 1300-1872 (this code switches between directories 20189 and 20190, so change to your paths, searching for #add your directory)
 8. Generate Summary tables and ramping requirements shown in paper: run lines 1875-1926

-Go to python
+Go to python (or use the files that are already solved, directly in R)
 *************************************************************************************
-1.
-2
+1. Use panel data file generated previously from R "20189_a.cvs" and "20190_b.cvs"
+2. Running this code generates files per block of hour (off-peak, peak1, peak2 for each period), or the files in the directory can be used directly in R
+3. Get file rest_demand_response.xlsx (last line of code) to generate the following result graphs

 Return to R to generate result graphs
 **************************************************************************************
-1. Download file py from https://mega.nz/folder/ORdhHYiZ#QJM1NRunkwZTc2IBExzc-A
+1. Download file py from https://mega.nz/folder/ORdhHYiZ#QJM1NRunkwZTc2IBExzc-A (especially rest_demand_response.xlsx)
-2. Pass through, Run R lines 1931-2169 (this code creates plots, so add your paths, searching for #add your directory)
+2. Pass through graphs, Run R lines 1931-2169 (this code creates plots, so add your paths, searching for #add your directory)
 3. Welfare graph, run R lines 2180-2605 (this code creates plots, so add your paths, searching for #add your directory)
-4. CO2 emissions, run R lines 2608-2792 (this code creates plots, so add your paths, searching for #add your directory)
+4. CO2 emissions' graph, run R lines 2608-2792 (this code creates plots, so add your paths, searching for #add your directory)